top of page

 On Saturday the 11th of April the focus was on The Discontentment Scenes in the play.
 These are the scenes that give vent to the grievances, issues, covert plans, plots, desires and lengths that all characters will go to achieve their individual/collective ends, whatever they may be.

-Because running a country requires extensive temporal power too - loyalists close at hand, a substantial standing army, money in the Ex-checker's Purse, political allies, ecclesial sanction, aristocratic support, international favor and the support of the common folk no matter what class they were in.
+Running a country requires extensive temporal power too - loyalists, a substantial standing army, money in the Ex-Checker's Purse, political allies, ecclesial sanction, aristocratic support, international favor and the support of the common folk no matter what class they were in.

-The Table Read: For the scene work on Saturday, we started the day with a table read so that we could gain an insight into the context and circumstances of the particular moments in those scenes that would be put on the floor in the afternoon block.
+For the scene work on Saturday, the day started with a table read so that we could gain an insight into the context and circumstances of critical moments in specific scenes that would be put on the floor in the afternoon block.

 Saturday workshop key foci -